 Join scientists from Cardiff University, the National Museum and the Society of Biology at our annual interactive event in the National Museum to celebrate Biology and Earth Sciences Weeks in October.
 From carnivorous plants to fossils to medical dilemmas, there are activities on offer for all the family.

-Find out more about the curriculum-linked school engagement activities we offer on Curriculum Support.
+Find out more about the curriculum-linked school engagement activities we offer.